Will there ever be justice?

 Some cases are famous because of the details.
-Some cases are famous because of who is arrested.
+Some cases are well known because of who is arrested.
 Some cases are famous because nobody is arrest.
-The following cases are among the most famous unsolved cases.
+The following cases are among the most infamous unsolved cases.

 They include crazy tales of crime and those involving celebrities.
 The cases drew international headlines and plenty of pseudo-sleuths.
 But, to date, they haven’t been solved and there have been no arrests.

 The cases have been looked at thousands of times over, yet no definitive leads have surfaced.
-Do you know what happened in these 10 famous unsolved cases?
+What happened in these 10 famous unsolved cases?

 A popular pageant girl during the 1990s, JonBenet Ramsey’s case shook the nation when police couldn’t identify her killer.
 Police found the beauty queen’s body in her home on Christmas 1996 after her family reported her missing.
 The family discovered a ransom note requesting $118,000 for JonBenet’s return.